domness/Bless-Skill-Tree/README.md

     - Reduces Threat by 30% for 5 seconds.
 ```

+Some skills will have the same name and icon, but may have different effects depending on the stance and place in the combo.
+The easiest thing to do for now is duplicate the skill in `skills.yml` and name it with a different slug. i.e. `distortion-1` making sure to use the new slug in the correct place in the combo.
+This is a temporary fix whilst I find better ways of dealing with skills that change effect.

 ### rotations.yml

 The rotations file just lists the name of the rotation and the slug names of the skills in order.